jfunky/diap-creativecomputing-fa2020/Schedule.md

 * Resources:
     - Learning Processing, ch.15-16, 20
     - Getting Started With p5.js, ch.7
-    - The Coding Train Video and Pixels and Sound Tutorials

 #### Week 7: October 7
 * In Class: Midterm presentations